Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 local profile = ...
 local k = profile.key

--- Minimal config for a single full HD primary monitor. profile.config = {  monitors = {1920,1080} }
+-- Minimal config for a single full HD primary monitor (same as Revenant's default). profile.config = {  monitors = {1920,1080} }

 -- Position the mouse in the middle of the screen.